Tools and Materials

 Step 2: Let the Spackling Dry

-Dry times vary.
-Check the time recommended by the manufacturer’s instructions.
+Drying times vary.
+Check the time recommended in the manufacturer’s instructions.
 Make sure the spackling compound is completely dry before moving on to the next step.

 Step 3: Sand